relust/HA-Visual-Voice-Assistant/README.md

 - service exposed in HA to start and stop the voice assistant from another device/trigger
 - visual feedback of the wake word listening/audio recording/success/error status via the satellite LEDs
 - visual feedback on the tablet display
+- changing assistants and language from the graphical interface or with voice commands.
 - uses touch control on the satellite for toggle wake word activation with long touch, and start/stop listening when wake word detection is off with short touch.

 ## Pre-requisites